k5cents/fflr/README.md

 > of the 2023 NFL season.
 I hope to work with CRAN to get the package
 > published again before the 2024 season, but it may not be possible.

+> \[!IMPORTANT\]
+> As of 2025-08-01, ESPN has changed their API to restrict access to
+> historical data previously obtained via the `leagueHistory = TRUE`
+> argument.
+Now you must sign into ESPN via your web browser and copy
+> the “espn_s2” cookie using the inspect element tools.
+That cookie can
+> then be passed to `ffl_api()` by providing the `cookie` argument to
+> any function with the `...` argument.

 The most recent development version can always be installed from [GitHub](https://github.com/k5cents/fflr):